Yuengling Center: Combat sports

 WWE has hosted several professional wrestling events at the Sun Dome; it hosted Saturday Night's Main Event for the first time in 1985, and hosted the pay-per-view Royal Rumble in 1995 (which notably saw Shawn Michaels become the first person entering at number 1 to win the titular Royal Rumble match by outlasting all 29 of the other participants).
 On March 24, 2021, WWE announced that it would move its ThunderDome residency—a bio-secure bubble used to film the company's weekly programs Raw, SmackDown, and Main Event, as well as those shows' associated pay-per-views, due to the COVID-19 pandemic—to Yuengling Center beginning with the April 12 episode of Raw, following WrestleMania 37 (which was held at Tampa's Raymond James Stadium).
 The ThunderDome was relocated from Tropicana Field due to the start of the Tampa Bay Rays' 2021 season; as before, programs produced at the arena were held behind closed doors with no in-person audience.
 During their residency at the Yuengling Center, WWE held two pay-per-view events, WrestleMania Backlash and Hell in a Cell.
 WWE resumed live touring on July 16, thus ending the ThunderDome productions.
 The company finished tapings at the Yuengling Center on July 9; the final show to air featuring the ThunderDome at the Yuengling Center was the July 15 episode of Main Event.
+On March 7, 2025, WWE announced that it would host four events at the Yuengling Center from May 24 - May 27, 2025.
+The four events will be Saturday Night's Main Event XXXIX on May 24, Battleground on May 25, Monday Night Raw on May 26, and NXT on May 27.

 Creator Clash was hosted at the Yuengling Center in 2022.

 UFC hosted UFC Fight Night: Lauzon vs Stephens at the Sun Dome on February 7, 2009.
 The Sun Dome also hosted Bellator 72 and 94 in 2012 and 2013 respectively.